-As you hop off tram no. 15 you’ll feel a bit displaced, but surely not misplaced.
-This pretty block is one of the most unexpected sights in Milan, not just because you’ll see many elegant Liberty-style houses, but also because you will spot a couple of super fascinating Tudor-style houses.
+As you hop off tram no. 15 you’ll feel a bit displaced.
+In fact, this pretty block is one of the most unexpected sights in Milan, because among a block of very elegant Liberty-style houses you will spot a couple of super fascinating Tudor-style houses.

 You see, these houses would be a common sight in England and Germany or Northern Europe for that matter, but they clearly are one-of-a-kind in central/South Milan.

 Rumor has it that these timber-frame houses with sloping roofs were built either by a pair of German pianists who wanted a house that reminded them of their homeland or, as other people say, by an Englishwoman who asked a Milanese architect to put a little Tudor in her humble abode.
 Either way, the whole area was developed between the 1920s and 30s and the mixture of Liberty, eclectic and Tudor style really makes Via Giambologna a unique block.